 With 500 units out there in the World they do come around more often than the DX7C which was limited to only 100.
-Most silver EX5s seem to live in Japan and come with and original hard case.
-Although they are a special edition the EX5S was such a powerful machine that that we doubt anyone purchased them for the sake of collectability to be kept in a glass case.
+Most silver EX5’s seem to live in Japan and come with and original hard case.
+Although they are a special edition the EX5S was such a powerful machine that we doubt anyone purchased them as a collectible to be kept in a glass case.
+Furthermore it was priced at 298,000 Yen which was the same as the blue model.
 As such they do tend to show some signs of wear.
 Expect to pay anywhere from $700 to $900US for a good EX5S.
 If you do manage to find a MINT example with its case, we think over $1000 is reasonable.

 The EX5S was Yamaha’s second attempt at a special edition synthesizer, and follows on in exclusivity from the very rare DX7C (reviewed on 6th Jan 2018).
 Silver seemed to have been trending at Yamaha at that time with both the CS2X and CS6X as silver coloured synths released in the previous year.
 It was a colour that then seemed to follow on to the new Motif series in 2001.
 We did not have a CS synth to compare but we believe the silver tone of the EX5s may be slightly warmer.

 Unlike the DX7C which had a unique music stand, and manual to compliment the limited edition, the EX5S was identical to the standard blue versions with the exception of colour and graphics on the back panel.

 It’s a big synth that seems to suit the amount of power it holds within.
 Apart from the colour there is nothing particularly out of place to grab your attention.
 Everything looks very familiar in terms of controls and layouts.
 It borrows more from the SY series than its W5 predecessor.
 Infact, it almost completely ignores the W series and feels more like an evolution of the SY99.